Connecticut

 Universal Opt-Out Preference Signals

-As of January 1, 2025, all controllers subject to the CTDPA must honor universal opt-out preference signals, such as Global Privacy Control, sent through privacy-protective browsers or browser extensions.
-The signal must come from a platform or mechanism that enables the controller to accurately determine whether the consumer is a Connecticut resident.
-Controllers may notify consumers of conflicts with prior consent choices but cannot override the opt-out signal.
+As of January 1, 2025, all controllers subject to the CTDPA must honor universal opt-out preference signals, including Global Privacy Control, sent through privacy-protective browsers or extensions.
+The signal must come from a platform or mechanism that accurately determines whether the consumer is a Connecticut resident.
+Controllers cannot override the opt-out signal, though they may notify consumers of conflicts with prior consent choices.

 Sensitive Data Protections